About the choir

 The City Soul Choir's repertoire is drawn from the soulful music of many traditions: spirituals, gospel, pop, R&B, world, and more.
 This is joyful music that uplifts, inspires, transforms.
-The choir produces two concerts per year: one in late spring and another just before Christmas.
+The choir produces two concerts per year: one in late spring and another in December.
 Sometimes other performances arise during the season.
 See upcoming concert information on the home page.

 About the music director

 An award-winning composer, as well as an accomplished and versatile musician, choir director, and educator, Brian attributes the success of his multifaceted career to a love of working with people and a passion for the arts.